Nightingale Estate

 The Nightingale Estate is located in the Lower Clapton area of the London Borough of Hackney, next to Hackney Downs.
 The estate originally consisted of six 22 story tower blocks, but was redeveloped between 2003-2006 and replaced with mostly low-rise buildings.
 Only one of the towers, Seaton Point, still remains.

 History

 The original six 65 m, 22 story Nightingale Estate blocks were approved and built in 1968 by the then Greater London Council.
-These were:
+These were (from west to east):